The Golden Cockerel: Composition history

-Rimsky-Korsakov had considered his previous opera, The Legend of the Invisible City of Kitezh and the Maiden Fevroniya (1907) to be his final artistic statement in the medium, and, indeed, this work has been called a "summation of the nationalistic operatic tradition of Glinka and The Five."
+Nikolai Rimsky-Korsakov had considered his previous opera, The Legend of the Invisible City of Kitezh and the Maiden Fevroniya (1907) to be his final artistic statement in the medium, and, indeed, this work has been called a "summation of the nationalistic operatic tradition of Glinka and The Five".
 However, the political situation in Russia at the time inspired him to take up the pen to compose a "razor-sharp satire of the autocracy, of Russian imperialism, and of the Russo-Japanese war."
 Also, Rimsky-Korsakov's previous works inspired by Alexander Pushkin's poems, especially Tsar Saltan (1899-1900), had proven to be very successful.

-The work on The Golden Cockerel began in 1906, and finished by September, 1907.
-By the end of February 1908, the director of Imperial Theatres, Vladimir Telyakovskiy passed the score to the censorship agency in order to get an approval for the Bolshoi Theatre.
-It was returned unedited, yet suddenly taken back the next day.
+The work on The Golden Cockerel began in 1906 and finished by September 1907.
+By the end of February 1908, the director of Imperial Theatres, Vladimir Telyakovskiy passed the score to the censorship agency in order to get approval for the Bolshoi Theatre.
+It was returned unedited, yet was suddenly taken back the next day.
 This time many changes were requested to be made to the libretto as well as the original Pushkin's text.
 Rimsky-Korsakov suspected someone's denunciation and resisted any changes.
 He continued the work on orchestration while fighting with progressive illness.
 In June 1908, Telyakovskiy informed him that the Moscow Governor-General Sergei Gershelman was highly against the opera.
-In his last letter Rimsky-Korsakov asked his friend and music publisher Boris Jurgenson, to contact Michel-Dimitri Calvocoressi and suggest him to stage The Golden Cockerel in Paris.
+In his last letter Rimsky-Korsakov asked his friend and music publisher Boris Jurgenson to contact Michel-Dimitri Calvocoressi and suggest to him to stage The Golden Cockerel in Paris.
 He died two days later and thus never witnessed the premiere of his last opera.